 A sales contract defines a relationship between two parties.
-A lot of time and effort is spent creating them, and this happens through a process called contract negotiation.
+A lot of time and effort is spent in contract negotiation to draw up the perfect deal.

 What is contract negotiation?